Faculty Credentialing Policy

 - Undergraduate Courses: Faculty teaching undergraduate courses that are applicable toward an associate or baccalaureate degree must have an earned doctorate or master’s degree with at least 18 semester hours of graduate credit in the teaching discipline or a related teaching discipline.

-- Graduate Teaching Assistants: Graduate teaching assistants must have an earned master’s degree in the teaching discipline or 18 semester hours of graduate credit in the teaching discipline, direct supervision by a faculty member experienced in the teaching discipline, regular in-service training, and planned, periodic evaluations.
+- Graduate Teaching Assistants: Graduate teaching assistants must have an earned master’s degree in the teaching discipline or 18 semester hours of graduate credit in the teaching discipline, direct supervision by a faculty member experienced in the teaching discipline, and planned, periodic evaluations.

 - Lab Instructors: